-Join Evan Sutton for an in-depth discussion in this video Using the Exciter in PRISM, part of Advanced Instruments and Effects In REAKTOR.
+Join Evan Sutton for an in-depth discussion in this video Using the Exciter in PRISM, part of REAKTOR: Advanced Instruments and Effects.

 - So to get started with Prism, it's a really good idea to get to an init patch where we can just start from scratch.
 So I'm going to go up to my Snapshots here, I'm going to go to SSC.
 Then we have all these cool tutorial patches that just have one or two small things happening with them.
 So I highly encourage you to check out more of these, but we're going to start out with Default.
 Default is really simple.
 Let's take a listen. (electronic music notes) It's got some nice crack to it, some top end.
 It's a really, really simple sound.
 Let's start out by talking about the exciter.

 Now the exciter is sort of the nerve center of this thing.
 Remember we're actually modeling two things colliding with one another, and so when we deal with the exciter, we can really change its character.
 Think about the difference between a drum stick, or a guitar pick, or a bow, or someone blowing into something.
 There are a lot of different things we can do with the sort of instigator of the sound.
 So first of all, we have two main choices.
 We've got the impulse and then we've got noise.
 Okay, the impulse is a clean signal that we essentially don't hear so much. (electronic music notes) We've got the envelope.